Newborns’ Brachial Plexus Injury: Parent Guide

 Monetary Support and Insurance Help

-Hang in There: Healing from this kind of nerve injury takes time.
-Keep your chin up and don’t get discouraged if you don’t see progress right away.
+Hang in there—healing from this type of nerve damage takes time.
+Stay positive, and don’t get discouraged if progress isn’t immediate.

 Acknowledge Incremental Progress: Celebrate even the smallest advancements.
 Recognizing these victories can serve as a motivating factor for your child, fostering perseverance.

-Reach Out for Help: Make use of all the resources you can find that are designed for parents dealing with this kind of nerve injury.
-Talk to your doctor about finding support groups or online communities where you can hear from others who’ve been in your shoes.
+Reach Out for Help: Take advantage of every resource available for parents facing this challenge.
+Talk to your doctor about finding support groups or online communities where you can connect with others who’ve been in your shoes.

 Team Up with the Docs: Always work closely with your child’s medical team.
 By working together, you can tackle the challenges head-on and make sure your child is as healthy and happy as possible.